mauimuc/Ses3d-NT/VISUALIZATION_SUGGESTIONS.md

 Visualization Suggestions
 =========================

-At this section we provide you an example how to visualize Ses3d-NT’s output and visualization requirements for your Debian based Systems.
+This section provides an example how to visualize Ses3d-NT’s output.

 Visualization Requirements
 ==========================